Many questions after police say gunman fired on officers in North Dakota, killing 1 and wounding 2

 WHAT DO WE KNOW ABOUT THE FALLEN OFFICER?

-A military veteran, Wallin previously served in the Minnesota Army National Guard and was deployed to Afghanistan, Zibolski said.
+A military veteran, Wallin served in the Minnesota Army National Guard and was deployed to Afghanistan and Iraq from November 2020 to July 2021, according to a spokesperson for the Minnesota National Guard.

+“His death is a loss to our military family,” said Army Maj.
+Gen. Shawn Manke, the Minnesota National Guard's adjutant general.
+“We are grateful for his commitment to others even in the face of danger.”

+Wallin was sworn in as a Fargo officer in April, Zibolski said.

 In video played at a Saturday news conference showing Wallin training with fellow recruits, he spoke of his desire to pursue a career in law enforcement.